 Every cell in your body needs oxygen.
 If there is a low level of oxygen in your blood, you may feel short of breath.
-Your doctor or nurse can measure the amount of oxygen in your blood with a small device that is placed on your finger called a pulse oximeter.
+Your doctor or nurse can measure the amount of oxygen in your blood with a small device, called a “pulse oximeter,” that is placed on your finger.
 If your blood does not have enough oxygen, breathing in additional oxygen can help you feel better.

-You can get extra oxygen in several ways.
-One way is with a concentrator, which is a small machine that removes oxygen from the air and delivers it to you through a thin, flexible tube that rests under your nose.
+You can get extra oxygen 2 ways.
+One way is with a concentrator.
+A concentrator is a small machine that removes oxygen from the air and delivers it to you through a thin, flexible tube that rests under your nose.
 Another way is through a prefilled, portable oxygen tank that you can take with you wherever you go.
 Once the tank runs out of oxygen, it can be refilled.
 A respiratory or home care company can supply oxygen for you at home, if necessary.

 Your doctor may also prescribe medication for your shortness of breath, depending on the cause of it.
 You can take these medications by breathing them in, orally (by mouth), or intravenously (through a vein).